Home

 Laura "Ella" (Culp) Goulding was born on Christmas Eve 1864 in Tarlton, Pickaway County, OH, the daughter of Charles W. and Matilda (Miner) Culp.

-The Gouldings had two daughters -- Leafy "Rose" Goulding and Laura C. Goulding.
+The Gouldings together bore two daughters -- Leafy "Rose" Goulding and Laura C. Tobin.

 They resided in Lancaster, Fairfield County, OH, where John was a "machine hand" producing "farm implements."